 Like most festivals in the West, without a stage the audience would have nothing to aim at when everyone starts throwing their piss around.
 By a strange twist of evolution, Chinese people's urine is lighter than oxygen, making festival sites easy to spot from afar due to the flocks of yellowy green coke bottles that hover through the air like stinky birds migrating south.EXHIBIT B - FANS

 Chinese festival culture is in its infancy, so these poor guys haven't felt the benefit of second-hand festival etiquette passed down by their boomer parents.
 You've heard all the stories about Chinese audiences watching shows in rapt and respectful silence, picking up their litter and taking it home with them afterwards, etc, right?
 Well the whole weekend was exactly like that.
 Then this gazooche drops out of the sky and ruins everything.
 What a clot!EXHIBIT C - TOILETS

 Here are the toilets.
 From the outside they may look like opulence personified, but I can assure you that inside they're just as gross as they are back home.
 For added juxtapositional thrill they're stationed at the foot of a private estate housing a handful of China's new ultra-rich.
 Useful for the fans who want to say they're so punk that they could – potentially – be up for shitting on the doorsteps of the wealthy, but don't actually want to get hauled off and thrown into a governmental oubliette with only Ai Wei Wei for company.

 EXHIBIT D - BANDS

 The police presence was pretty hard to ignore.
-Here are the cops lined up at the entrance on the first day of the fest, letting everyone know they were down for the party too.
+Here's Zebra's festival security team lined up at the entrance on the first day of the fest, letting everyone know they were down for the party too.
 I wonder how much it cost the Chinese government to fly these guys in?
 It must have been a very sleepy weekend in Glasgow.